Hematologic (Blood) Conditions in Pregnancy

 - Meeting with our Obstetric Anesthesia team

-- Planning a delivery date, which may include induction of labour or Caesarean section
+- Planning a delivery date, which may include induction of labour or Caesarean section, when needed

 - Having a hematologist provide specific instructions for tests or medications around the time of birth